atharva-mandar-phatak/stratify_capstone/README.md

 - Recall
 - F1 Score

-## Results

-The best classifier is selected based on the highest ROC-AUC score.
-The results for each classifier are printed in the console and can also be found in the `results` directory.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or find any issues, please create an issue or submit a pull request.